-For example, managing and maintaining local online citations for your business can be considered as an object to your main goal of marketing: achieving a traffic target.
-If your aim is to reach 100 citations overall, measuring it week-after-week can be a KPI activity.
+For example, managing and maintaining local online citations for your business can be considered as an object to your main goal of marketing.
+What’s this?
+Achieving a traffic target.
+If your goal is to reach 100 citations overall, measuring it week-after-week can be a KPI activity.

-All of which brings us to the question of how.
+This brings us to the question of how.

 SMART goals are those that provide you with an easy way to ensure that you start running in the morning and don’t get lost on the way back home.
 When you are creating your goals, make sure they are: